 Make Sure the Device Is Turned Off

-There are several reasons to leave your devices in sleep mode while at home, but manufacturers recommend to fully turn them off if you are going to transport them elsewhere.
+There are several reasons to leave your devices in sleep mode while at home, but manufacturers and others recommend fully turning them off if you are going to transport them anywhere.

-This is even more true if you have to check your laptop or tablet in a suitcase.
-Leaving it turned on could result in overheating, or damaging the hard drive, and if you encrypt your data (see below), not turning your device off can leave that data accessible to others.
+This is even more true if you have to check your laptop or tablet on a flight.
+Leaving it turned on could result in overheating or damaging the hard drive, and if you encrypt your data (see below), not turning your device off can leave that data accessible to others.
 So, power down your gear before you pack it.